sky1122/MemorizeGame/README.md

 - At the first flap, if cards are got matched, you will earn 2 points.
 - Match pairs of cards after flap, you will make 1 point.
 - If your mismatch any cards, you will lose the number of mismatched card points.
+- Animation the cards to provide better user experiences.

 # Features
 - Memory Training: Test and improve your memory skills through fun and challenging gameplay.